MilindShekhawat/Retail-Store-Traffic-Management/README.md

 You can press d to end the script early.

-A video with bounding boxes around people will be saved at the location of the script.

-A .csv file containing x and y coordinates of people will also be saved.
 ## Prerequisites
 Python and following libraries must be installed
 - opencv-python